usamyismy7/generative-ai-projects/project-1_todo-list-fastapi-neondb-ngrok/README.md

-# FastAPI App with PostgresSQL and SQLModel
+# Todo list FastAPI App with PostgresSQL and SQLModel

 ## Details

-Deploy a Serverless FastAPI App with Neon PostgresSQL
+A CRUD Todo list Serverless FastAPI App with Neon PostgresSQL

 ### Reference